Korean War

 Photo from 1953 of a Korean man talking to 3 Aotearoa NZ soldiers during the Korean war.
 The man has a puppy in his arms.

-Image: Korean houseboy and New Zealand soldiers by [unknown] on Alexander Turnbull Library.
+Image: Korean houseboy and New Zealand soldiers from [Department of Internal Affairs: War History Branch].
+Collection: Alexander Turnbull Library, Ref: PA1-f-115-2049.
+Image cropped.

 Introduction

 The Korean War was fought between North Korea (Democratic Peoples Republic of Korea) and South Korea (Republic of Korea).
-North Korea had the support of China and the Soviet Union while South Korea was supported by the United Nations, primarily the United States.
+North Korea had the support of China and the Soviet Union.
+South Korea was supported by the United Nations, primarily the United States but also New Zealand.
 The war began in June 1950 and ended in July 1953.
 It is estimated that 2 million civilians and 1 million soldiers died in this conflict.

 General websites